bezurn004/Obsi-Forge-Apedia/Community Content/StarSmith/Oracles/Settlement/STRSM_OCL_Settle-Approach.md

 ^table-OclSettlementFirstLook

 ## Oracle: Settlement Initial Contact
-This oracle can be used to replace the one provided on [[OCL_Settle_Approach#Oracle Settlement Initial Contact|Settlement Initial Contact Oracle]].
+This oracle can be used to replace the one provided on [[SF_CH5_Settle_Approach#Oracle Settlement Initial Contact|Settlement Initial Contact Oracle]].

 > [!mechanics]- | Roll > %%GetDice%% | Guidance
 > Choose or roll to find how initial contact with the settlement is characterized. ^guidance-OclSettlement